Introduction to Ecological Trajectory Analysis (ETA)

 - Sturbois, A., De Cáceres, M., Sánchez-Pinillos, M., Schaal, G., Gauthier, O., Le Mao, P., Ponsero, A., & Desroy, N. (2021).
 Extending community trajectory analysis : New metrics and representation.
 Ecological Modelling 440: 109400. https://doi.org/10.1016/j.ecolmodel.2020.109400.

-In this section we describe how to study the trajectories of three sites that have been surveyed four times each.
+In this vignette you will learn how to conduct ETA using different package functions.
+In most of the vignette we describe how to study the trajectories of three sites that have been surveyed four times each.
 We use a small dataset where trajectories occur in a space of two dimensions, so that geometric calculations can be followed more easily.
+In the last section a real example is presented.

 2.1 Trajectory data

-- A set of ecosystem states (i.e. coordinates in a space ), described using a distance matrix ;
+- A set of ecosystem states (i.e. coordinates in a space ) implicitly described using a distance matrix .

-- A vector specifying the site (i.e. sampling unit) corresponding to each ecosystem state;
+- A character vector specifying the site (i.e. sampling unit) corresponding to each ecosystem state.
+Trajectory names are identified from unique values of sites.

-- A vector specifying the survey (i.e. time point) corresponding to the sampling of each ecosystem state.
+- A numeric vector specifying the survey time corresponding to each ecosystem state.
+This is needed to evaluate speeds.

-In CTA, sampling units do not need to be surveyed synchronously nor the same number of times.
-However, in this example we assume all three sites have been surveyed synchronously four times.
+In ETA, sampling units do not need to be surveyed synchronously nor the same number of times.

 Let us first define the vectors that describe the site and the survey of each ecosystem state: